sunglasshut/VTO/README.md

 ###Errors:

-* Error: VtoError Code: 1, message: Failed to fetch If for some reason Vto failed to initialize and load.
+* **Error: VtoError Code: 1**, message: Failed to fetch If for some reason Vto failed to initialize and load.
 In VTO express, the "Toggle VTO" button will not show up with this error.

-* Error: InvalidUserIdError Code: 2, message: Not Found If an invalid UserId is passed to VTO then we return Code 2.
+* **Error: InvalidUserIdError Code: 2**, message: Not Found If an invalid UserId is passed to VTO then we return Code 2.

 --------------

-##startCapture
+##Start Capture

 This API call initiates the video capture flow: